+The detailed statistics are in Table \ref{statistic}.

-\textbf{Parameter settings and metrics.} We implement \modelname{} by Pytorch and Transformer package~\cite{transformer_package} and use T5-base as our backbone PLM, which consists of a single Transformer of $12$ layers, $12$ attention heads and hidden state dimension $d=768$.
+\textbf{Parameter settings and metrics.} We implement \modelname{} by PyTorch and Transformer package~\cite{transformer_package} and use T5-base and FLAN-T5 as our backbone PLM, which consists of a single Transformer of $12$ layers, $12$ attention heads and hidden state dimension $d=768$.
+For tokenization, we directly use the SentencePiece~\cite{sentence_piece} tokenizer with a vocabulary size of $32,128$.
 In pre-training, we pre-train PLM for $20$ epochs using AdamW with $\lambda=3e^{-4}$ and the batch size set as $128$.
-In fine-tuning, we use the same learning rate with batch size as $64$, using early stop with NDCG@10 to prevent overfitting.
-For both pre-training and fine-tuning, we set the mask ratio of item as $0.1$.
-For each item textual representation, we truncate it with a maximum length of $40$, and for the whole text sequence, we truncate it with $512$ tokens for T5.
+In fine-tuning, we use the same learning rate with a batch size of $64$, using early stop with NDCG@10 to prevent overfitting.
+For both pre-training and fine-tuning, we set the mask ratio of the item as $0.1$.
+For each item textual representation, we truncate it with a maximum length of $40$, and for the whole text sequence, we truncate it with $512$ tokens for inputting into the model.
 We follow the classical setting~\cite{SASRec,BERT4Rec} and randomly sample $100$ negative items for evaluation.
 We adopt two widely-used metrics HR@k and NDCG@k with $k = 1,5,10$.